mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 <div class="exercise-end"></div>

-### Testing the CSS Endpoint
+### Testing the STT Endpoint

-Now, let's return to the web app you deployed to Azure earlier and test your Custom Speech Service deployment.
+Now, let's return to the web app you deployed to Azure earlier and test your Speech to Text Service deployment.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Testing a CSS endpoint deployment
+    <b>Exercise</b>: Testing a STT endpoint deployment
 </h4>

 > **Don't use your VM for this exercise**